 “All plans in the Health Insurance Marketplace cover essential health benefits such as emergency services, maternity and newborn care, mental health and substance abuse services, prescription drugs, laboratory services, and much more,” reports Take Care Utah.
 “It’s likely your plan offers additional coverage beyond the minimum requirements—you will see exactly what each plan offers when your compare them side-by-side in the Marketplace.”

 Some people may worry whether they’ll be able to afford care or if they’ll even be eligible because of ongoing health conditions.

 Fortunately, pre-existing conditions and gender have no influence on whether you can receive coverage or not.
-Take Care Utah says the only things that can affect your premium are your age, where you live, and if you’re a smoker.
+Take Care Utah says the only things that can affect your premium are your age, where you live and whether you’re a smoker.

 Additionally, if you aren’t sure you can afford premiums or any sort of coverage, talk with one of the experts at Take Care Utah to see if you qualify for a reduced or free plan.
 You can see plans and prices and get an estimate on your possible discount by visiting healthcare.gov.

-You can also find out more information about insurance coverage from programs like Medicaid, the Primary Care Network, and the Children’s Health Insurance Plan.
-These options provide coverage to low-income families, families with children, and people with certain disabilities.
+You can also find out more information about insurance coverage from programs like Medicaid, Medicaid expansion, Children’s Health Insurance Plan (CHIP) and Utah’s Premium Partnership.
+These options provide coverage for families, children and individuals up to $17,600 a year for one person or $36,000 for a family of four.
 Unlike coverage offered by the Health Insurance Marketplace, these programs have no limit to when you can apply for them during the year.

 Interested in getting help choosing a health insurance plan this year?
-Take Care Utah’s assistors offer free, in-person, nonprofit help.
-To find your nearest enrollment assister, call 2-1-1 or search by ZIP code on the takecareutah.org website.
+Take Care Utah’s assisters offer free, in-person as well as virtual help.
+To find your nearest enrollment assister, call 801-433-2299 or search by ZIP code on the takecareutah.org website.